teabiotic/TL_DW/README.md

 ---
 ## Live Demo
-* As of now I am unable to host a demo website without the program breaking, if you want to try it out please follow the instructions and run the program locally.
+* As of now I am unable to host a live demo website without the program breaking, if you want to try it out please follow the instructions and run the program locally.
 Sorry.

 ---
 ## Features